Foreword by: Tyrone C. Howard

 Book Features:

-Joi Spencer is interim dean and professor of mathematics education in the School of Leadership and Education Sciences at the University of San Diego.
+Joi A. Spencer is professor of mathematics and incoming dean of the School of Education at the University of California, Riverside.
 Kerri Ullucci is an associate professor of education at Roger Williams University, Bristol, Rhode Island.

 Professors: Request an Exam Copy